chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-08-10-new-clause-llvm.markdown

 #undef OPENMP_METADIRECTIVE_CLAUSE
 ```

 Above we declared the `when` clause and the class associated with this clause.
+Please note that for simplicity of this tutorial, we group these new statements into one place.
+In real development, they should be scattered in separated code regions in the same source file to conform to the existing coding convention.

 Next let us declare the class `OMPWhenClause`.
 We need to declare this in the `OpenMPClause.h` file, located in `include/clang/AST`.
 ```.term1
 vim include/clang/AST/OpenMPClause.h +131
 ```